Disaster Management for Central Queensland, Wide Bay, and Sunshine Coast health professionals

 What’s required of my business?

-• Charge patients the same bulk billing and fee structure as regular weekday fees.
+- Billing Structure - charge patients the same bulk billing and fee structure for services provided during extended hours as they do for regular weekday fees.

 HealthPathways